isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Snake Plant.md

 </section>

 <section>
-	<p>Snake Plant grows in a rosette formation and has smooth, leathery, succulent leaves that are variegated with green, silver and yellow hues.
+	<p>Snake Plants have leathery, succulent leaves that are variegated with green, silver and yellow hues that grow in a rosette.
 It has white- and cream-coloured flowers that grow on a very long flower stalk.</p>
-	A perennial plant, Snake plants are great for indoor, outdoor and even rooftop gardens, due to its ability to tolerate a wide range of environmental conditions.
-Its attractive, white-yellow variegated leaves provide texture and colours to landscape designs.<p></p>
+	<p>A perennial plant, Snake plants are versatile and can grow indoors, outdoors and even on rooftop gardens due to its ability to tolerate a wide range of environmental conditions.
+Its attractive, white-yellow variegated leaves provide texture and colours to landscape designs.</p>
 	 <br>
 </section>

 <section>
   <h4>Environmental needs:</h4>
-    	<p>This plant thrives in full sun to semi-shaded areas and does not require a lot of watering.
-Snake plant do well in a wide variety of soils ranging from fertile loamy soil, well-drained soil to poor infertile soil.</p>
+    	<p>This plant thrives in at least 2 hours of direct sunlight or with a minimum of 4 hours of indirect sunlight.
+It does not require a lot of watering.
+Snake plants do well in a wide variety of soils ranging from moist, well-drained soil to sandy soil at least 10cm deep, making them suitable for container gardening.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
 		<p>It is easy to grow and is low maintenance.
-Due to its ability to withstand drought, it is better to underwater the plant to prevent potential rot.
+Due to its ability to withstand drought, it is better to underwater the plant to prevent potential root rot.
 As it is slow growing, it does not require frequent fertilising.
-A balanced liquid fertiliser once a month or slow releasing fertiliser is sufficient.</p>
+A balanced liquid fertiliser once a month or slow releasing fertiliser is sufficient.
+As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
 	<br>
 </section>